robhafernik/Dakota/README.md

 WiFi password and other configuration.
 A dummy of this file with no secrets is saved in the code directory.
 This keeps the secrets from getting checked in to GitHub.
 The real secrets file lives only in the file system of the device.

+All of the data collected from APIs and sensors is stored in a single Map called Data.
+Updating each type of data updates the map.
+When it's time to draw the display, the Data map supplies all of the information.
+This means that the APIs or sensors can be swapped out withut major change to the code.
+As long as they update the map with the same data, the display of the data is unchanged.
+Conversely, changes to the design of the UI will not change the way that data is collected.
+It's probably not "pythonic" to do it this way, but I'm old and set in my ways and that means a clear dividing line between data and its respresentation.

 ### OpenWeatherMap